andrewjahn/AndysBrainBook/docs/Matlab/Matlab_03_FunctionsPaths.rst

 Matlab functions can take some time to get used to, so let's begin with a simple example by editing the variables that are given to us here.
 The first line of code is called the **declaration**, in which you specify the name of the function, the input to the function, and the names for the variables that will be output by the function.
 Note that the first word in this line is called **function**, indicating that everything which follows should be formatted as a function.
 The output, counterintuitively, comes first; both ``outputArg1`` and ``outputArg2`` are contained within a vector (indicated by the brackets), and are separated by a comma.
 Then, on the other side of the equals sign, is the name of the function, which for now is called ``untitled6`` (your default name may differ, depending on how many scripts you've edited in your Matlab session so far).
 Then, in parentheses, we specify the names of the input arguments, which are labeled here as ``inputArg1`` and ``inputArg2``.

 Below the declaration line, we have two lines that begin with a percent sign (``%``).
 In Matlab scripts, this indicates a **comment**, or a line of code that is not run, but is there to tell the user what the following lines do.
 In a function, the commented lines just after the declaration serve as the **help manual** for the function - in other words, if someone types ``help`` followed by the name of your function, the text in the comments will be printed to the screen.
-The lines of code after the comments specify what operations will be performed on the input, the the last line, ``end``, is a keyword that needs to be written at the end of each function.
+The lines of code after the comments specify what operations will be performed on the input, the last line, ``end``, is a keyword that needs to be written at the end of each function.

 Imagine that we wanted to create a function that squares the values of two inputs that are provided to the function.
 Let's call this function ``squareXandY``.
 If we wanted to give it two inputs, x and y, and call the output xSquared and ySquared, we would modify the template so that it looks like this: